metal3-io/project-infra/jenkins/image_building/initrd_sdk/README.md

 `systemd-cryptsetup`.
 If an image was built with `dracut` and the `dracut` module `crypt` is enabled then both `blkid` and `systemd-cryptsetup` should be present in the initrd environment.

+## unseal-and-open-luks.service

+This is the systemd service unit file that automatically starts the `unlock-mount-luks.sh`.
+This service has to be enabled with `systemctl enable` during or after the initrd build process.

+## verify-realroot.sh

+This script is used to provide a controlled wait loop in order to give time to other systemd services to prepare the root file system.
+The intention is to have a deterministic check/wait loop before the initrd root switching is initiated in order to avoid potential race conditions.

+This script has to be executed by the `initrd-sitch-root.service` as a `ExecStartPre` option such as:
+`ExecStartPre=/bin/sh -c '/etc/verify-realroot.sh'`